HelpMe-Pls/Life-Engineering/Tips & Tools/English vocab.md

 purloin {sth from sb/sth} (v): to steal something or use it without permission

+pilfering (v): to steal stealthily in small amounts and often again and again

 endearing (adj): lovable, adorable

 ominous (adj): foreboding, suggesting that something bad is going to happen in the future